 The learning outcomes will be assessed through:

 A range of assessment methods is used within the module.
-Both the task, required evidence and the assessment criteria will be clearly explained to students within a module outline and/or assignment brief.
+The tasks, required evidence and assessment criteria will be clearly explained to students within a module outline and/or assignment brief.